-Psychotherapy may be short-term or long-term.
-We work with clients who are dealing with a variety of concerns such as:
+Psychotherapy may be short-term or long-term depending on your needs.
+We work with clients who are dealing with a variety of concerns such as, but not limited to:

 - Stress and anxiety